silabs-bozont/ArduinoCore-zephyr/README.md

 ./extra/build.sh arduino_portenta_h7//m7
 ```

-The firmwares will be copied to [firmwares](/firmwares) folder, and the
+The firmwares will be copied to the [firmware](/firmware) folder, and the
 associated variant will be updated.

 ### Flash the Loader